-Islamic Relief USA launched this emergency to support critical relief efforts for our sisters and brothers across the region.
-Please remember them in your dua and in your donations.
+Islamic Relief USA launched an emergency to support critical relief efforts for our sisters and brothers in Bangladesh.
+Please remember them in your dua and in your donations today.

 A significant percentage of the population in Bangladesh depend on agricultural outputs for income.
 However, tropical storms and coastal flooding may interfere, only to exacerbate poverty and economic insecurity.
 Educational opportunities also continue to be of varying quality.